tuskbuddy/site/exampleSite/content/about/_index.md

 ### Recipes

 Every recipe here is for the gluten-free and dairy-free eaters out there, and I hope you'll enjoy them as much as I do.
-Each one has been through kitchen testing to become 100% Wengerd-approved.
+Each one has been through kitchen testing to become 100% taste bud-approved.

 My analysis and personal tweaks for each recipe can be found in the posts.
 Each post also contains a link to the recipe's original page, where you can view the ingredients and shower the wonderful authors with your finest compliments.